Annan fears "imminent battle" in Syria's Aleppo

 "Helicopters are participating in clashes at the entrance of Salaheddine district and bombarding it," it said.

-One opposition activist said he had seen tanks and armoured troop carriers heading for the district.
+One opposition activist said he had seen tanks and armored troop carriers heading for the district.

 On the approaches to Aleppo from the north many villagers were still shopping or tending their fields.
 But fighters from the rebel Free Syrian Army were also in evidence.